ShaneBonkowski/Shanes-Games-Webpage-Repo/Python-Utils/README.md

 # Python Utilities

 This section of the repository utilizes a virtual environment to manage Python dependencies and ensure consistent development and runtime environments for users.
 Below are instructions for setting up and using the virtual environment.
+Note that the Python tools may not function properly if this step is not completed.

 ## Initial Setup (one-time steps)
 ### 1. Install Python